Poetry to Bridge Generations

 Poetry is the voice of the soul.

-This program was created in 2009 and is maintained by a partnership of the University of Nebraska at Omaha Department of Gerontology with public and private schools connected by the UNO Advanced Placement Program and Service Learning Academy.
-The Omaha Public Libraries and the Nebraska Writers Collective are the founding and continuing community partners.
-The program is managed by student members of the university chapter of Sigma Phi Omega, the national gerontology academic honor society and the Sigma Phi Omega faculty advisor with the help of volunteers from partner organizations and our community.
+This program is maintained by a partnership of the University of Nebraska at Omaha Department of Gerontology with public and private schools connected by the UNO Dual Enrollment Program and Service Learning Academy.
+The Omaha Public Libraries and the Nebraska Writers' Collective were UNO's founding community partners.
+The Nebraska Writers' Collective continues to partner with UNO to manage this event, and its CEO, Nebraska State Poet Matt Mason, advises the Committee, and serves as Master of Ceremonies at the annual celebration.
+Student members of the university chapter of Sigma Phi Omega (SPO), which is the national gerontology academic honor society, and the SPO faculty advisors coordinate the program.